 - Once your colleague pays their membership, you will receive an entry in the monthly drawing for a $50 Amazon card for each new member you recruit.

 - Are you a master recruiter?
 Recruit more new members and you will also receive a lapel pin you can wear to ASPB and other events that mark you as an ASPB recruiter.
-Counts are for all members recruited starting October 1, 2018 until program end date (TBD).
+Counts are for all members recruited starting November 1, 2018 until program end date April 30, 2019.

 - Refer 3 new members and get a Bronze Recruiter pin